 Application and Admission

 Resources limit the number of students who can be served by UW–Madison teacher education programs; thus, admission to the Elementary Education program is limited and may be competitive.
-Obtaining or exceeding the minimum criteria for eligibility does not guarantee admission.

 The Elementary Education program faculty selects candidates based on a variety of criteria.
 Each option has its own selection committee and only reviews applications to that option.
 In particular they seek individuals who can demonstrate academic competence, multicultural and interpersonal competence, and reflective competence.